Who are the most famous dogs ever?

 1st November, 2019

 What inspired your love for dogs?
 Their loyal nature?
 Their big brown eyes?
 Or is there a high-profile pup who first sparked your interest in all things canine?

 Every dog owner has their favourite famous mutt or pedigree pooch.
 Here’s our Top 10, ranging from movie stars to literary legends to life-saving Labradors.

-Remember – whether your pooch is a heroic hound or a loyal Lurcher, make sure it’s covered through the very best dog insurance.
+Remember – whether your pooch is a heroic hound or a loyal Lurcher, make sure it’s covered by insuring your dog.

 Are you inspired by famous dogs from movies?

 Lassie Come Home is one of the most renowned films in Hollywood history, and made a star out of Pal, the Rough Collie in the titular role.

 The movie tells the heart-warming tale of a devoted dog who makes her way from Scotland to Yorkshire to be reunited with her young master.